-Years 1 to 2 sit CAT tests in the Autumn term and Progress Tests in English and Mathematics in the Spring Term.
+Years 1 to 2 sit Progress Tests in English and Mathematics in Autumn Term.
 These begin the tracking system in this format, the results recorded on the ISaMS database.
 They identify key skills and areas to develop, both for individual pupils, classes and subject departments through the software reporting system.
 Tracking is carried out principally by the Academic Deputy Head.
 Discussion around progress pending from these tests is orientated around class attainment and ongoing informal assessments.